Partner Portal

 • NVR hard drive — data is recorded on the NVR hard disk.

-Clicking the icon displays the recording mode and storage settings.
+Tapping the icon displays the recording mode and storage settings.

-Memory Card The memory card connection status to the camera:
+Memory card The memory card connection status to the camera:

 • OK — the memory card is communicating with the camera.
 Normal state.